junxit/us-congress-bills-116/metadata.md

 - 2019-07-10 — Passed/agreed to in Senate: Passed Senate without amendment by Voice Vote.(text: CR S4776)
 - 2019-07-10 — Senate Committee on Environment and Public Works discharged by Unanimous Consent. (consideration: CR S4776)
 - 2019-07-10 — Senate Committee on Environment and Public Works discharged by Unanimous Consent.(consideration: CR S4776)
+- 2019-07-11 — Message on Senate action sent to the House.
+- 2019-07-11 — Received in the House.
+- 2019-07-11 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2019-07-11 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Natural Resources, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.